 In addition to the weekly PE class, the school also runs a Perceptual Motor Program (PMP) for our prep students and often the year 1 and 2 students.

-Younger students in Year Prep and One are involved in a Perceptual Motor Program for 30 minutes per week.
+Prep students are involved in a Perceptual Motor Program for 30 minutes per week.
 Four senior students help each week to assist the specialist PE teacher and classroom teacher.

 Safety is paramount in the PMP sessions.
 We cannot justify the educational outcomes of PMP if children should be hurt therefore a major focus of each session is safe behaviour.
 Because movement is an essential part of the program, children will be running, climbing, rolling, swinging, balancing, sliding etc. and once the movement pattern is started the child may not be in a position to stop.

 Language is a vital part of the program.
 Children learn the language of what they are doing because someone discusses with them what they are doing.
 They also learn how to do something by talking to them about the task and what the outcomes of the activity are to be and then they do the task.

 The technique is most important.
 It is imperative for safety and for the outcome of the activity that it is completed correctly.
 This is the role of the PE teacher, to pre-teach the technique in PE classes and oversee students during their PMP session along with their class teacher and 4 student helpers selected from years 4,5 and 6.